ahpoi/startify-ui/README.md

 ### Improvements

 - More focus on accessibility with WAI-ARIA guidelines specifications
 - Remove react-tether as a dependency
-- Create an `extendTheme` function to only override specified property
+- More themeable properties (Spaces, Breakpoints...etc instead of constant)